 The negotiations for the site took over two years to complete.
 They involved the relocation of the resident Māori population to the neighbouring bay of Waikawa.6

-Initially Waitohi was renamed Newton Bay but by October 1859, when the town was gazetted, it was called Picton, after Sir Thomas Picton, a British Army general and hero of the Battle of Waterloo.7
+Initially Waitohi was renamed Newton Bay but by October 1859, when the town was gazetted, it was called Picton, after Sir Thomas Picton, a British Army general who fought at the Battle of Waterloo.7

 Picton was the capital of Marlborough until 1867 when capital status was transferred to Blenheim.8